basicskywards/argoverse_kf_tracker/README.md

 # argoverse_cbgs_kf_tracker

+In this repo, I implement a script (get_stats.py) to estimate the Kalman Filter's covariance matrices which facilitates the 3D Multi-Object Tracking.

+---

 ## Precomputed 3D Detections
 The precomputed 3D detections were computed on the Argoverse dataset using the method described in [Class-balanced Grouping and Sampling for Point Cloud 3D Object Detection](https://arxiv.org/abs/1908.09492), with detection range increased to 100 meters in each direction and pruned to ROI to match Argoverse annotation policy.